magictrick-dev/Sigmafox/documentation/Environment.md

 # Environment Class Documentation

 The `Environment` class serves as the central context for the compiler.
 It is responsible for managing the symbol table stack, tokenizers, and validation routines during the parsing phase.
+It serves as the backbone of the compiler's state and contains all the shared state needed to ensure that the compiler works properly.

+The environment keeps track of the symbol table stack, which gets pushed and popped from as the parser nests scopes.
+The responsibility of the environment is to actually allow for querying of currently visible variables during parsing *and* validation cycles that are found in `compiler/parser/validators`.
+Specifically, the `BlockValidator` routine will generate temporary scopes in order to simulate function and procedure calls so that the internal variable definitions get updated when they're called.

 ---